symfony/symfony-docs/components/filesystem/lock_handler.rst

     Be aware of the fact that the resource lock is automatically released as soon as PHP applies the garbage-collection process to the ``LockHandler`` object.
-    This means that if you refactor the first example showed in this article as follows::
+    This means that if you refactor the first example shown in this article as follows::

         use Symfony\Component\Filesystem\LockHandler;